Clicky

 Here’s a rundown of some of the best:

-Simply copy and paste your text, and some will show the score of your word readability, and some will give suggestions on how to improve that score.
+Simply copy and paste your text; some will show your word readability score, and some will give suggestions on how to improve that score.

 But maybe that’s too much work (the copy-pasting part).